StevenBromley/fluorescence_model/README.md

 2. Open the .txt files in excel.
 Note that if the J values are half-integers, excel defaults to reading them as dates.
 You want to set those columns to "text".
 Double-check that excel has opened them correctly.
 By opening this file in excel, excess "" characters are removed automatically.
 Remove all headers (Lines files will have up to 3; levels may have multiple depending on if autoionizing levels are listed).
 Save with your desired file names, and load it into the array "raw_lines" and "raw_levs" (see example script for proper genfromtxt options).

-3. Adjust variables (temps, mass, etc) accordingly and run.
-An approximate runtime is ~1s per 100 transitions for the most time consuming portion (calculating integrated fluxes).
-If iterating to generate Monte-Carlo style errors, the model iterations are negligible as the fluxes only need to be calculated once.
+3. Adjust variables (column variables) accordingly and run.